dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 To recap, together we've covered:

-* Using image recognition networks to classify images
+* Using image recognition networks to classify images and video
-* Coding your own image recognition programs in Python and C++
+* Coding your own inferencing programs in Python and C++
-* Classifying video from a live camera stream
 * Performing object detection to locate object coordinates
+* Segmenting images and video with fully-convolutional networks
 * Re-training models with PyTorch using transfer learning
 * Collecting your own datasets and training your own models